Accelerated Isotopologue Reduced Partition Function Ratio Prediction with Orbital-based Deep Learning

 Keywords: Quantum Chemistry, Isotope, RPFR, DFT, Quantum Mechanics

 Abstract: Predictions of the reduced partition function ratios (RPFRs) of isotopologues, versions of molecules differing in position and numbers of isotopes, form a predictive framework for interpreting isotopic data from natural samples, offering insights into formation pathways and environmental conditions.
 However, traditional computational approaches are either computationally expensive or insufficiently accurate.
-Here, we employ OrbNet-Equi, a state-of-the-art orbital-based deep learning framework, speeding up predictions of RPFRs by a factor of 1000 to 10000 while maintaining accuracy comparable to density functional theory (DFT).
+Here, we employ OrbNet-Equi, a state-of-the-art orbital-based deep learning framework, speeding up predictions of RPFRs by a factor of ~1000, while maintaining accuracy comparable to density functional theory (DFT).
 To optimize isotopic predictions, we incorporate element-wise pooling and masking strategies.
 OrbNet-Equi achieves target accuracy (sub-percent for $^2$H and sub-permille for $^{13}$C, $^{15}$N, $^{18}$O) with training sets as small as 500 molecules.
-Using the full dataset of 100,000 molecules at 300 K, the model yields a mean absolute permille error six times below the target threshold and predicts ~98% of RPFRs within the desired accuracy.
-Compared to other non-DFT approaches, OrbNet-Equi reduces mean absolute permille error by up to 15-fold.
-This lays the groundwork for hypothesis-driven predictor of molecular isotopic fingerprints in reaction networks.
+Using the full dataset of 100,000 molecules at 300 K, the model yields a mean absolute permille error about four times smaller than the target threshold and predicts >95% of RPFRs within the desired accuracy.
+Compared to other non-DFT approaches, OrbNet-Equi reduces mean absolute permille error by up to 10-fold.
+This establishes a computational framework capable of extending RPFR predictions to reaction networks relevant to geochemical and biochemical systems.

 Submission Number: 360